corda/bootcamp-cordapp/README.md

 * The output state is a TokenState
 * The output state has a positive amount
 * The command is an Issue command
-* The command lists the TokenState's issuer as a required signer
+* The command lists the TokenState's issuer account and owner account as a required signer

 ### The TokenIssueFlow

 Flows automate the process of updating the ledger.
+We will see how PartyA (issuer) will issue a token to PartyB (owner).

+####Step 1 : Create and Share Account

+To issue tokens, we will create two accounts issuerAccount on PartyA node, and ownerAccount on PartyB node. issuerAccount will issue a token to ownerAccount.
+The very first thing is to create these accounts on respective nodes and share account info wih the counterparties.
+This is achieved by running below flows.

+Run below flow on PartyA's node.
+This will create an issuerAccount on PartyA's node and share it with PartyB

+    start CreateAndShareAccountFlow  accountName : issuerAccount , partyToShareAccountInfoToList : PartyB

+Run below flow on PartyB's node.
+This will create an ownerAccount on PartyB's node and share it with PartyA

+    start CreateAndShareAccountFlow  accountName : ownerAccount , partyToShareAccountInfoToList : PartyA

+####Step 2 : Issue Token to Accounts

+Run the below flow on PartyA's node.
+Run the below flow to issue token from issuerAccount on PartyA's node to ownerAccount on PartyB's node.

+    start TokenIssuanceFlow issuer : issuerAccount, owner : ownerAccount , amount : 10

 Our flow, TokenIssueFlow, will automate the following steps:

             Issuer                  Owner                  Notary
               |                       |                       |